 Public reporting burden for this information collection is estimated to average 30 minutes.
 This includes the time for collecting, reviewing, and reporting data.
 The information requested is required to obtain a benefit.
 This form is used to ensure federal funds are not used to influence members of Congress.
 There are no assurances of confidentiality.

-HILD way not conclude or suppose, and an applicant is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+HUD may not conduct or sponsor, and an applicant is not required to respond to a collection of information unless it displays a currently valid OMB control number.

-Applicant Name

-Housing Authority of the County of San Mateo

-Program/Activity Receiving Federal Grant Funding

-Moving To Work Program

-The undersigned certifies, to the best of his or her knowledge and be elief, that:

-(1) No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement.
-(2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lobbying, in accordance with its instructions.
-(3) The undersigned shall require that the language of this certification be included in the award documents for all subaward at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all sub recipients shall certify and disclose accordingly.
+indo may not conduct of sponsor, and an applicant is not required to respond to a conc ction of infor mation unless it displays a currently valid OWD control number.
+Applicant Name Program/Activity Receiving Federal Grant Funding The undersigned certifies, to the best of his or her knowledge and be elief, that: (1) No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement.
+(2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lobbying, in accordance with its instructions. certification be included in the award documents for all subaward at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all sub recipients shall certify and disclose accordingly.
 This certification is a material representation of fact upon whic reliance was placed when this transaction was made or entered into.
-Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352, Titls 31, U.S. Code.
-Any person who fails to file the require certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.

-I hereby certify that all the information stated herein, as well as any in Warning: HUD will prosecute false claims and statements.
+Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352, Title 31, U.S. Code.
+Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
+I hereby certify that all the information stated herein, as well as any inf Warning: HUD will prosecute false claims and statements.
 Conviction 1012; 31 U.S.C.
-3729, 3802) formation provided in the accompaniment herewith, is true and accurat n may result in criminal and/or civil penalties.
+3729, 3802) ormation p may resul rovided in the accompaniment herewith, is true and accurate. t in criminal and/or civil penalties.
 (18 U.S.C.
-1001, 1010,

-Name of Authorized Official Title
+1001, 1010, Name of Authorized Official Title Signature Date (mm/dd/yyyy)

-Raymond Hodges Executive Director

-form HUD 50071 (01/14)
+Previous edition is obsolete form HUD 50071 (01/14)